daniel-simpson/blog/content/posts/2012-04-03---logitech-illuminated-keyboard.md

 tags:
 - "development"
 - "life"
 description: "**The greatest keyboard ever made.** It's a little bit more expensive but it is most definitely worth it.
 The keyboard action is so comfortable, the form factor is nice and slender.
-The back-lit keys are a little bit unnecessary but it does add a nice effect."
+The back-lit keys are a little bit unnecessary but it does add a nice effect."
 ---
 **The greatest keyboard ever made.** It's a little bit more expensive but it is most definitely worth it.
 The keyboard action is so comfortable, the form factor is nice and slender.
 The back-lit keys are a little bit unnecessary but it does add a nice effect.